William Sanders (writer): Life

+Writing

-Sanders wrote several novels, including Journey to Fusang (1988), The Wild Blue and the Gray (1991) and The Ballad of Billy Badass & the Rose of Turkestan (1999).
+Sanders started his literary career in 1973 by writing books and magazine columns focused on sports and outdoor subjects.
+Among his later speculative novels are Journey to Fusang (1988), The Wild Blue and the Gray (1991) and The Ballad of Billy Badass & the Rose of Turkestan (1999).
 The first two are alternate histories with a humorous bent while the last is a fantasy novel.

 He also wrote a number of mystery novels, including a series featuring Western writer Taggart Roper beginning with The Next Victim (St. Martin's Press 1993), as well as novels marketed by the publisher as Action/Adventure, beginning with Hardball (Berkley Jove 1992).
 In an author's afterword to his short story "Ninekiller and the Neterw", included in the Roger Zelazny tribute collection "Lord of the Fantastic", Sanders credits Roger Zelazny for talking Sanders into returning to writing SF/F stories with American Indian themes.

 Sanders, a former powwow dancer, is best known for his use of American Indian themes and his dry, often cynical sense of humor.
 His most-anthologized and perhaps best known work is "The Undiscovered", an alternate history in which Shakespeare is transported to Virginia and writes "Hamlet" for the Cherokee tribe.
 The story won the Sidewise Award for Alternate History in 1997.
 Sanders won a second Sidewise Award for his story Empire in 2002.
 Sanders said that he considers his best story to be Dry Bones.

 A stickler for detail and accuracy, Sanders studied history, which led to the publication in 2003 of Conquest: Hernando de Soto and the Indians, 1539-1543, a book begun some two decades earlier and researched by travelling extensively in the southeastern quarter of the US, by motorcycle and small boat and on foot, retracing de Soto's probable routes.